JamesChiDuong/IIS/README.md

   ```

   Before run the command:
+   - Make sure you have already installed follow `modules/FPGA/tools.mk`

-   _- Plug the FPGA board_
+   - Plug the FPGA board

-   _We will go into the `/modules` folder to change the top modules Verilog files, go into `platform/cpp` to change the simulation top modules file and also go into the `modules/verilog.mk`,`platform/cpp/cpp.mk` to change the name of the modules at the MODULES and MODULES2 in this file._
+   - The `modules/FPGA/parameter.mk` to change the package following your FPGA.
+Example: my FPGA board is Artix-7 with package csg324

+   - The `modules/FPGA/Xilinx/models` to change the Xilinx model.Example: my FPGA boatd is xc7a100tcsg324-1 model

+   - The `modules/FPGA/Xilinx/pin_artix7_100t.xdc` to configure the pin planner for your FPGA

+   - Another files in `modules/FPGA/Xilinx/timing__` to create the clock for FPGA, we don't need to change

+   - The `modules/modules.mk/` to change the top modules.
+Example: If I want to program FPGA with Data Receiver is a top modules.
+I only change the name of top module at TOPMODULE variable and delete the fullAdder.v at MODULESTOPSRC variable

-  When we run command, the program will generate the `build/Artycs324g/Top_moduleName/src` and `build/results`.
+  When we run command:

+  The program will generate the `build/Artycs324g/Top_moduleName/src` and `build/results`.
 The `build/Artycs324g/Top_moduleName/src` has all the Verilog files on your project.
 The `build/results` has the log file which store the command line on the bash.